Betterjingxuan/FLASH_01/README.md

 - `src/main/java/Structure`: A folder dedicated to the data structures used in FLASH.

 ### Files
-- `main.java`: All algorithms are implemented in 'main.java'
+- `main.java`: All algorithms are implemented in 'main.java'.
 - `Game/GameClass.java`: The global initialization and experimental setup.
 - `Global/Info.java`: All settings related to determinism.

 - ## Baseline Setup
-- MC: The Monte Carlo method (MC) approximates the Shapley value by randomly sampling permutations of features.
+- `MC`: The Monte Carlo method (MC) approximates the Shapley value by randomly sampling permutations of features.
 In the experiments, MC serves as a benchmark for approximating the Shapley value.
-- CC: It reformulates Shapley value estimation by using complementary contributions, measuring the utility difference between a coalition and its complement. <[CC method](https://github.com/ZJU-DIVER/ShapleyValueApproximation)>
+- `CC`: It reformulates Shapley value estimation by using complementary contributions, measuring the utility difference between a coalition and its complement. <[CC method](https://github.com/ZJU-DIVER/ShapleyValueApproximation)>
-- CCN: Building on the CC method, CCN optimizes the sampling process using Neyman allocation. <[CCN method](https://github.com/ZJU-DIVER/ShapleyValueApproximation)>
+- `CCN`: Building on the CC method, CCN optimizes the sampling process using Neyman allocation. <[CCN method](https://github.com/ZJU-DIVER/ShapleyValueApproximation)>
-- S-SVARM: It is designed to approximate the Shapley value by sampling coalitions without relying on marginal contributions. <[S-SVARM method](https://github.com//kolpaczki//Approximating-the-Shapley-Value-without-Marginal-Contributions)>
+- `S-SVARM`: It is designed to approximate the Shapley value by sampling coalitions without relying on marginal contributions. <[S-SVARM method](https://github.com//kolpaczki//Approximating-the-Shapley-Value-without-Marginal-Contributions)>